 Any infection of a resident in a nursing facility could jeopardize their health and well-being.
 Because of that, the nursing staff is required to provide care in accordance with established procedures and protocols, especially to residents who need a higher level of care, such as those who require an indwelling urinary catheter.
 Any failure to follow protocols could cause a serious life-threatening infection.
-Unfortunately, the Woodstock elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where residents suffered preventable infections and injuries caused by the negligent actions of the nursing staff.
+Unfortunately, the Woodstock elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where residents suffered preventable infections and injuries caused by the negligent actions of the nursing staff.

 Valley Hi Nursing Home